cefolger/needsmoredojo/README.md

 #### About

 This is an IntelliJ/WebStorm plugin to make working with the [dojo toolkit](http://dojotoolkit.org//) easier.
+It is primarily for use with dojo versions 1.8.0 and later due to the AMD system.

 #### Installation